 One of the many things Vienna does well is embed activites in wonderful, historical surroundings.

-And, if you’re very lucky, enjoy a free evening concert in the gardens from the world-famous Wiener Philharmoniker orchestra at the Summer Night Concert.
-I had a wonderful time at the 2022 event.
+If you’re very lucky with timing, enjoy a free evening concert in the gardens from the world-famous Wiener Philharmoniker orchestra at the annual Summer Night Concert.
+I had a wonderful experience there.

 5. Climb the Gloriette